tatumio/tatum-js/README.md

 * **NFT submodule - `tatum.nft.*`**: This submodule offers a comprehensive suite of tools for working with Non-Fungible Tokens (NFTs).
 With the NFT submodule, you can query the balance of NFTs on an address, retrieve NFT transactions associated with a specific address, explore NFTs within a collection or identify the owners of a particular NFT.

-By dividing the library into these submodules, TatumSDK offers an organized, easy-to-use interface that makes interacting with the Ethereum and other blockchains a breeze.
+By dividing the library into these submodules, TatumSDK offers an organized, easy-to-use interface that makes interacting with Ethereum and other blockchains a breeze.
 Both beginners and advanced developers can benefit from the streamlined architecture, enabling them to focus on building powerful blockchain applications.

 ## Documentation